Ten Biblical Titles for Christian Women to Wear

 The royal daughter is all glorious within the palace.

-Psalm 45 is a poem, written for a king on his wedding day.
-The poet describes the bride, also the daughter of a king, who is dressed and waiting in her palace for the procession which will take her to the king’s.
+Psalm 45 celebrates a royal wedding.
+This verse describes the princess bride who is dressed and waiting for the procession which will take her to the king.

 The portrait of a bride-to-be is a perfect comparison for the Christian woman transitioning from a life governed by worldly permissive standards to a life of virtuous standards set by God, her Heavenly Father and King.
-In addition to boosting our self-worth, this title reminds us to live by God’s principles.
+While she transitions, it helps to remind herself that she is His Royal Daughter.

 I chose you out of the world. . .
 (John 15:19)